elucian/bee/syntax/structure.md

 * Usually aspect members are private;
 * To execute one aspect you use keyword: _play_

-## Library
+### Library
-Libraries are reusable modules usually located in _"lib"_ folder.
-A library is a file that contains public elements.
-A library can be loaded in memory from any kind of module: {driver, aspect, library}
+Libraries are folders containing reusable components.
+A library in usually a sub-folder stored in _"lib"_ root folder.
+A reusable component contains public members.
+From a library you can load all components or specified components.

 **notes:**
-* Library members are usually public;
+* A component must have public members;
-* A library does not have parameters;
+* A component does not have parameters;
-* A library does not produce results;
+* A component does not produce results;

 ## Declaration